-There may be times, however, when you’ll need to sand to remove loose paint, rust, and other surface debris, or when the surface is very glossy (this includes melamine and laminates).
-Remember to change out your piece of sandpaper when it becomes clogged with old paint, etc. A fresh sheet makes the task at hand easier to accomplish.
+There may be rare times when you’ll need to sand to remove loose paint, rust, and other surface debris, or when the surface is very glossy or made of melamine or laminate.
+Use a medium or fine Annie Sloan Sanding Pad and remember to change it out when it becomes clogged; a fresh sheet makes the task at hand easier to accomplish.

 Q. What is the best way to apply Chalk Paint®?

 Chalk Paint® is typically applied by brush.
 Enjoy your painting and don’t be shy – apply the paint liberally.
 Some brush marks showing in the finish can be part of the look.

 Your brush doesn’t have to be expensive, but it does need to have certain qualities.
 The bristles should be fairly long and flexible with a little bounce to allow you to be expressive in your work.
 Avoid brushes with bristles that are too soft, too short, or hard and inflexible.
 Annie Sloan’s Pure Bristle Brushes are excellent for applying Chalk Paint®.
 They hold lots of paint and are comfortable to hold and easy to work with.

 For demonstrations on how Annie Sloan likes to apply Chalk Paint®, visit her website at www.anniesloan.com, where you will find lots of video tutorials for working with her products.

 Q. How do I find the perfect color for my project?

 We have 35 colors in the Chalk Paint® range from soft and pale to bright and strong.
 Annie Sloan’s carefully selected range of colors is hugely flexible as you can mix colors together to extend the range and create endless possibilities.